playfulprogramming/playfulprogramming/content/LayZee/posts/presentational-components-with-angular-3961/index.md

 ![](./tbko7onib7ostf3b4720.png)

-<figcaption>Figure 1.
-DOM rendered based on 2 input values.</figcaption>
+> Figure 1.
+DOM rendered based on 2 input values.

 Figure 1 illustrates that when passed the input values `valueX` and `valueY`, this presentational component's DOM will always be rendered in the composition `AxBy`.

 ![](./tx99uzhvg48yr02bwsxb.png)

-<figcaption>Figure 2.
-DOM rendered based on an input value and a user interaction.</figcaption>
+> Figure 2.
+DOM rendered based on an input value and a user interaction.

 In Figure 2, `valueX` is input followed by a user interaction which is intercepted as `Event Y`.
 This combination of input value and event series leads to the DOM composition `AxEy`.
 This will always be the case when `Event Y` happens while `valueX` is input.

 ![](./h9g8p9tirhlp20jt00be.png)

-<figcaption>Figure 3.
+> Figure 3.
 DOM rendered based on an input value.
-Event emitted based on input value and user interaction.</figcaption>
+Event emitted based on input value and user interaction.

 The presentational component in Figure 3 has the DOM composition `Ax` based on `valueX` being passed as an input.
 The user interaction intercepted as `Event Z` leads to the value `eventZ` being emitted through an output property.